kubesphere/website/content/en/docs/installing-on-kubernetes/hosted-kubernetes/install-kubesphere-on-do.md

 ---
 title: "Deploy KubeSphere on DigitalOcean"
 keywords: 'Kubernetes, KubeSphere, DigitalOcean, Installation'
-description: 'How to install KubeSphere on DigitalOcean'
+description: 'Learn how to deploy KubeSphere on DigitalOcean.'

 weight: 4230
 ---